threadi/external-files-in-media-library/readme.txt

 Yes, there are many options on WP CLI, see [our documentation](https://github.com/threadi/external-files-in-media-library/blob/master/docs/cli.md).

+= Google tells me that the app is not verified when I connect Google Drive - why? =

+According to Google guidelines, an app that is used to connect to the Google Drive API is only checked and confirmed once it has 100 active users.
+As long as less than 100 active users use this function via this plugin, you will always see this message.
+You can confirm it via “unsecure” and still complete the connection of your Google Drive with your WordPress website.

 == Screenshots ==

 1. Field to add external files in Media > Add New Media File.